 Set up a custom blocked URLs list using Office 365 ATP Safe Links

-This article is intended for business customers.
+This article is intended for business customers who have Office 365 Advanced Threat Protection.
 If you are a home user looking for information about Safe Links in Outlook, see Advanced Outlook.com security.

 With Office 365 Advanced Threat Protection (ATP), your organization can have a custom list of website addresses (URLs) that are blocked.
 When a URL is blocked, people who click on links to the blocked URL are taken to a warning page that resembles the following image: